Preliminary Observations

 Gender

 The overwhelming majority of Red Scare deportees were men.
-The twenty-three female deportees I have identified made up just 3% of the total.
+The twenty-three female deportees I have identified made up less than 3% of the total.
 This was likely the result of thee compounding factors: unbalanced immigrant gender ratios, the predominance of men across radical and labor organizations, and the federal government’s general obliviousness and dismissal of radical women.

 Class

 The deportees were overwhelmingly working-class, and none could be described as wealthy.
-At lest two-thirds occupied the bottom of the the occupational ladder, working as sailors, lumber workers, miners, agricultural laborers, factory workers, or simply “laborers” who moved from job to job across several industries.
+At least two-thirds occupied the bottom of the the occupational ladder, working as sailors, lumber workers, miners, agricultural laborers, factory workers, or simply “laborers” who moved from job to job across several industries.
 Less than 5% worked jobs that could be classified as “white-collar,” but even many of these were self-taught journalists and editors for labor and leftist publications that paid little or no salary.

 Race

 For both demographic and bureaucratic reasons, US authorities rarely targeted non-Europeans for deportation under anti-anarchist immigration laws.
 (Government officials employed a separate group of anti-Asian statutes against immigrants from Asia, and disproportionately targeted Mexicans with laws excluding poor and illiterate immigrants.)
-The only First Red Scare deportees who today would be considered “people of color” were two Chinese IWW members, eleven Mexican radicals, one Persian from within the Russian Empire, and one or two racially mixed Cubans.
+The only First Red Scare deportees who today would be considered “people of color” were two Chinese IWW members, eight Mexican radicals, one Persian from within the Russian Empire, and one or two racially mixed Cubans.

 Leave a Reply